 She also had to participate in the maintenance and care of their horse, Jimmie.
 By her telling, he was a very gentle animal and she loved him dearly despite the hard work and, sometimes embarrassment he caused her.
 Until her brother, Tony, became old enough to take her place it was her job to clean the stalls, to clean Jimmie, and to her great embarrassment, it was also her job to take him to the blacksmith whenever he needed shoeing.
 To get to the blacksmith shop she had to ride Jimmie bareback through the city streets, past the school, during the middle of the day and often her schoolmates would see her on the way.
 Many times, as horses often do, Jimmie would choose the occasion to defecate in the middle of the street with a steaming hot load of horse manure nuggets.
 Even when she was well into her 90’s, mom would relate the story with great embarrassment of how the kids would sing out derisively, "Hot Buns, Rose has Hot Buns for sale!"

-In many ways it was a hard life for the children of the family but because of the rich family and religious values that they were brought up under, the children of the family grew up securely, knowing not only the value of hard work and self reliance but, also, the inherent worth of honesty and high moral standards.
+In many ways it was a hard life for the children of the family but because of the rich family and religious values that they were brought up under, the children of the family grew up knowing not only the value of hard work and self reliance but, also, the inherent worth of honesty and high moral standards.

 The family was never rich in terms of money.
 No matter how hard they worked there never seemed to be enough of it, especially, for the needs of a family of their size: two adults plus 10 children.
 However, they were truly wealthy in other, more important ways.
 Due mostly to Crescenzo’s hard work and leadership, there was always enough food on the table and their clothing, while not the fanciest (many times it was “hand-me-downs”), was always clean and well pressed.
 Once a year each person in the family got a new pair of shoes.
 Concetta insisted on high levels of personal hygiene for each one and they were always clean, with hair combed, whenever they went to church or to school.